thebigcrunch/TheBigDocs/FORMULAS_IN_JAVASCRIPT.md

 ### Code Restrictions

 There are a number of things you cannot do in your code, such as network calls, file system access, `set_timeout` etc. These are in place for security reasons.
-You can use most built-in JavaScript but cannot require the NodeJS modules.
+You can use most built-in JavaScript functions but cannot require any NodeJS modules.

 The maximum execution time for a function is 20 seconds.
+If your function does not produce a result within this time, an error is thrown.

 The value result of a formula must change for the cell to update.
 If only the properties of a cell change the styles will not update on the cell.